42xai/whatsapp-webhook-forwarder/README.md

 ## Configuration

-- `TARGET_URLS`: A comma-separated list of URLs to which the webhooks will be forwarded
 - `PORT`: (optional) The port on which the server will listen (default: 3000)
+- `REDIS_URL`: The URL of the Redis instance
+- `PHONE_NUMBER_EXPIRY_HOURS`: The expiry time for phone numbers stored in Redis, in hours (default: 22 hours)
+- `API_TOKEN`: The token used for authenticating requests to the `/outbound-numbers` endpoint
+- `TARGET_URLS`: A JSON string representing an array of objects, each with `url` (the target URL) and `matchStoreNumber` (a boolean indicating if the target should match stored numbers) properties
 - `LOG_BODY`: (optional) Whether to log the request body (default: false)

-## API Endpoint
+## API Endpoints

+- `POST /outbound-numbers`: Stores an array of phone numbers in Redis with a specified expiry time.
+Requires authentication via a bearer token.
-- `POST /webhook`: Receives webhook payloads from WhatsApp API and forwards them to the configured target URLs.
+- `POST /webhook`: Receives webhook payloads from WhatsApp API and forwards them to the configured target URLs based on the stored phone numbers and the `matchStoreNumber` setting.
+- `GET /`: Returns a welcome message.
+- `GET /webhook`: Echoes back the `hub.challenge` query parameter for webhook verification.

 ## Logging

-Logs are written to `/logs` directory and are available in the following locations:
+Logs are written to the `/logs` directory and are available in the following locations:
 - Console
 - `error.log` file (for error-level logs)
 - `combined.log` file (for all logs)